Phenomenal Yet Puzzling: Testing Inductive Reasoning Capabilities of Language Models with Hypothesis Refinement: LMs are puzzling inductive reasoners

 We show example LM-induced rules and human-induced rules in Table~\ref{tab:lm_humans}.
 For List Functions where the LM achieves strong performance, the LM can often induce rules that are comparable to or even better than those from humans, with some exceptions where it incorrectly explains the pattern.
 On MiniARC, however, it tends to generate rules that are difficult to interpret, often involving verbose and complex descriptions.
 In contrast, similar to~\citet{acquaviva2022communicating}, we find that humans often use pragmatic communication strategies that go beyond pattern descriptions.
 For instance, they frequently draw upon physical commonsense knowledge (\eg ``drop or lift an object'', ``fill in each box''), use high-level actions (\eg ``copy or extend the block'', ``mirror the group''), and connect to real-world concepts (\eg ``staircase'', ``Tetris'').
 They also pose questions (\eg ``which color is more common in a row and by how many?'') and utilize algebraic expressions (\eg ``if a number is repeated $n$ times then only output $n-1$ times'') to facilitate effective communications.

 We further investigate how LMs refine their hypotheses.
-We notice that they tend to make minor modifications, typically by adding exceptions for a specific example, rather than starting from entirely new hypotheses.
+While we observe performance improvement over iterations (see Figure~\ref{fig:iteration}), we also notice that they tend to make minor modifications, typically by adding exceptions for a specific example, rather than starting from entirely new hypotheses.
 We observe several cases where the LM adds an ``if-else'' statement to the rules over iterations.
 For instance, the LM generates ``Remove the value 2 from the input list.'' in the first iteration and refines it to ``Remove the value 6 if it is present in the input list.
 If not, remove the value 2'' in the subsequent iteration.
 This results in its failure to induce the correct rules if the initial hypothesis is entirely off.